 I found that JohnAmsterdammer.com and JohnTheAmsterdammer.com are free (‘Server not found’ message means that it is free).
 If your name is John, they could be great options for your Amsterdam as a local travel blog.

 For an international website, better choose the .com domain ending, but if you want to be localized in some place, choose the ending of this country (.es for Spain, .pl for Poland).

 Below is my survey.
 RomanRoams.com had the most votes, so I chose it.
-By the way, all the other domain names were free, and should be still free.
-So, you can choose one of them.
+By the way, all the other domain names were free and should be still free.
+So, you can select one of them.

 When you’re ready with your blog name, it’s time to start working.
-Timer for 2 hours has started!
+The timer for 2 hours has started!

 2. Getting a Hosting and Domain

 Now you need to choose a hosting and domain provider.
 Let’s analyze some of the options.

 There are many platforms that allow you to create your own blog for free.
 The most popular ones are Blogger, LiveJournal, Wix, WordPress.com (don’t confuse with WordPress.org), but there are many others.
 Their obvious advantage is that they are free, but you won’t own a website, you will have your own page on it (eg. yourblog.wordpress.com), so all the fame you get comes to the platform, not you.